jie-jw-wu/clarify-coder/README.md

 #### Step 3

 - Generates clarifying questions and clarification score from the modified problems.
+- Clarification Score: A measure of how necessary it is to ask clarifying questions to complete the coding task.
+A score of 0 means no clarifying questions are needed, while a score of 1 means clarifying questions are absolutely necessary.
+Default value for the original (not modified) problem descriptions is 0.0.
+    - UPDATE: Not generating clarification score anymore.
+    - Will be tagging the question as Ambiguous/Inconsistent/Incomplete
 - The output from this is a JSONL file that contains input-output pairs, the input is the modified problem description and the output is the clarifying questions and the clarification score.

 #### Usage for Step 1, Step 2, Step 3